rackerlabs/support-how-to/content/cloud-orchestration/deploy-wordpress-packages-by-using-rackspace-cloud-orchestration.md

 ### Access the servers

-After your stack is active, on the stack details page, click **View Credentials** to access the login information for your new servers.
+After your stack is active, on the Stack Details page, click **View Credentials** to access the login information for your new servers.

 The Stack Credentials pop-up dialog box displays the root passwords for the database, an SSH private key that you can use to access the servers in your stack as the root user, and the WordPress password.